If you ask what are “Aurora Lights”, it is a natural light phenomenon in the dark sky.

-They are visible from late August to early April, and can show up anytime throughout the evening.
-In some areas like Tromso (Tromsø) or Abisko, night can last as long as 1 day in winter months, so you have more chances to see Northern Lights in places such as this.
+They are visible from late August to early April and can show up anytime throughout the evening.
+In some areas like Tromso (Tromsø) or Abisko, the night can last as long as 1 day in winter months, so you have more chances to see Northern Lights in places such as this.

 It is an ephemeral phenomenon that shows up in some locations at some minutes in the night.

 Statistically, these are the two finest months when you can see the Northern Lights, merely since they are the months when the Equinox occurs.

 What is Aurora Australis?

 Aurora australis, also known as the southern lights, is a natural light display in the southern hemisphere.